 An ostensibly innocent requirement of finite formation time, according to Bob, has far-reaching consequences.
-As in this case, both $r_\sg(t)$ and $r_\rin(t)$ are timelike; they correspond to the invariant definitions of the outer and inner horizons, as we now show.
+In this case both $r_\sg(t)$ and $r_\rin(t)$ are timelike; they correspond to the invariant definitions of the outer and inner horizons, as we now show.

-A direct calculation shows that the inner and outer horizons (defined as the roots of $f(v,r)=0$), $r_{<+}(v)$ and $r_+(v)$, respectively, correspond to the invariant definition of Eq.~\eqref{in-out}.
+A direct calculation shows that the inner and outer horizons [defined as the roots of $f(v,r)=0$, $r_{<+}(v)$ and $r_+(v)$, respectively], correspond to the invariant definition of Eq.~\eqref{in-out}.
 The lines of constant $u$ intersect each of these two segments only once.
-If we parametrize a future-directed outgoing radial null geodesics as $(v(\lambda),r(\lambda),0,0)$, then \be \frac{dr}{dv}=\frac{1}{2}e^{h_+(v,r)}f(v,r). \ee Let us assume that this geodesic intersects $r_+(v)$ twice, corresponding to the values of the affine parameter $\lambda_1<\lambda_2$.
+If we parametrize a future-directed outgoing radial null geodesic as $(v(\lambda),r(\lambda),0,0)$, then \be \frac{dr}{dv}=\frac{1}{2}e^{h_+(v,r)}f(v,r). \ee Let us assume that this geodesic intersects $r_+(v)$ twice, corresponding to the values of the affine parameter $\lambda_1<\lambda_2$.
 Then

-and $v_1<v_2$, while $r_1>r_2$ (as $r_+'(v)<0$).
-Hence Eq.~\eqref{out-g} requires the outgoing null geodesic to pass through the trapped region $f<0$ for the values of the affine parameter $\lambda_1<\lambda<\lambda_2$.
-However, at the apparent horizon $dr/dv|_{r_+}=0$, making it impossible for the geodesic to enter the contracting trapped region at least for some $\lambda>\lambda_1$
+and $v_1<v_2$, while $r_1>r_2$ [as $r_+'(v)<0$].
+Hence, Eq.~\eqref{out-g} requires the outgoing null geodesic to pass through the trapped region $f<0$ for the values of the affine parameter $\lambda_1<\lambda<\lambda_2$.
+However, at the apparent horizon $dr/dv|_{r_+}=0$, making it impossible for the geodesic to enter the contracting trapped region, at least for some $\lambda>\lambda_1$.

-As both the inner and the outer components of the apparent horizon are non-spacelike, they do not join smoothly, and the invariance of these taxonomy allows to introduce well-defined events of formation and disappearance of the trapped region.
+As both the inner and the outer components of the apparent horizon are nonspacelike, they do not join smoothly, and the invariance of this taxonomy allows one to introduce well-defined events of formation and disappearance of the trapped region.